ndrakos/blog/_drafts/2020-12-04-SED_Methods_Part_II.md

 To calculate $$\psi$$, I am following <a href="https://ui.adsabs.harvard.edu/abs/2017A%26A...602A..96S/abstract">Shreiber et al. 2017</a> (equations 10 and 12 for star-forming (SF) and quiescent (Q) galaxies, respectively).

 $$\psi$$ not explicitly set in FSPS, but it is related to the age, e-folding time and mass of the galaxy

+As a consistency check, I also evolved the SFR--mass relation backwards to see if the relation still held <a href="https://ndrakos.github.io/blog/mocks/SFR_Evolved_Backwards/">here</a>, and it does seem reasonable.

 ### Metallicity